 They tend to live a fair while, though they will live for around a decade shorter in the wild than in captivity.
 Chimps in the wild can be expected to live up to 50 years of age.

 However, they are also known to eat smaller mammals, and will even eat monkeys if the mood takes them!
-It’s thought that a chimpanzee might have up to 200 different favourite foods.
+It’s thought that a chimpanzee might have up to 200 different favorite foods.
 Good to know they will rarely go hungry, then!

 A chimp’s height can be as tall as 1.7m when fully stretched up – which you might see if they choose to trot around on two legs!